subhojit777/imag/doc/src/09020-changelog.md

     * The error handling of the whole codebase is based on the `error_chain` now. `libimagerror` only contains convenience functionality, no error-generating macros or such things anymore.
+    * `imag-diary` can now use a configuration in the imagrc.toml file where for each diary there is a config whether entries should be created minutely or hourly (or daily, which is when specifying nothing).
 * New
     * `libimagentrygps` was introduced
 * Fixed bugs